luyadev/luya/docs/guide/app-cmsproperties.md

 # CMS Page Properties

-Page properties are personalised styles you want to apply to specific pages.
+Page properties are personalised settings you can apply to specific pages.

 For example, if you want to use different colors on different pages, you can create a color property where the user can select a specific color for each page.
 Once the property is set you can use them in your view files for [Blocks](app-blocks.md) or [Layouts](app-cmslayouts.md) components.